A Local-Realistic Quantum Mechanical Model of Spin and Spin Entanglement: Summary of the Local-Realistic Model for a Spinless Particle

 \subsection{Probability densities}

 The source position, momentum, and polarization are treated as random variables.
 In particular, the probability density function of the source momentum is $\rho(v_{0d})=(1/2)$, $\forall d$.

 Stochastic preparation implies that $\bm{v}$ and thus $x$ are random variables, too.
 We aim at evaluating the probability mass function of the position for an ensemble of similarly-prepared particles.
 Unfortunately, it is generally not possible to explicitly evaluate $\rho(x;t)$.
-However, as discussed in \cite{2017}, for sufficiently large times we can use the approximation $\rho(x;t)\approx \rho(\bm{x};t)$, where $\bm{x}\in\mathbb{R}$ is the expected value of the position\footnote{We shall generally denote expected values with bold letters.}.

-We describe in the rest of this section the procedure to evaluate the joint pdf's $\rho(\bm{x};t)$ and $\rho(\bm{v}_Q)$ in the presence of quadratic potentials, potential barriers, or geometrical constraints.
+However, as discussed in \cite{2017}, for sufficiently large times we can use the approximation $\rho(x;t)\approx \rho(\bm{x};t)$, where $\bm{x}\in\mathbb{R}^3$ is the expected value of the position\footnote{We shall generally denote expected values with bold letters.}.
+We describe in the rest of this section the procedure to evaluate the joint pdf's $\rho(\bm{x};t)$ and $\rho(\bm{v}_Q)$ in the presence of quadratic potentials.